PACO-CPU/minimal-mistakes/_docs/024-use-fpga.md

 ### 2) Prerequisites
 For running programs on FPGA following prerequisites are needed:

-- Synthesize PACO core on FPGA
+- Synthesize PACO core on FPGA, details how to synthesize the core is provided in [User Guide](/paco-cpu/docs/impl-doc.pdf#nameddest=sec:synth-FPGA)
 - Have a binary generated after compilation.

 Once the above prerequistes are met you can get going with running your program with FPGA from [here](#3 Run Programs on FPGA)

 ### 3) Run Programs on FPGA
-- Loading and running of a program on FPGA is done via flash tool via UART communiation.
+- Loading and running of a program on FPGA is done via flash tool over UART communiation.
 The program is loaded by running the following command
 ```c
 $ riscv-uart-flash -i prog.elf -w
 ```
 prog.elf is your program and the argument -w tells the flash tool to continue executing until it recieves a terminal signal from the program running on FPGA

-- To write data or status information back from the program running on FPGA, use appropriate function from rocket-lib for more details regarding this refer to [User Guide](/paco-cpu/docs/impl-doc.pdf#nameddest=sec:running-prog-fpga)
+- To write data or status information back from the program running on FPGA, use appropriate function from rocket-lib for more details regarding this refer to [User Guide](/paco-cpu/docs/impl-doc.pdf#nameddest=sec:communicate-with-prog)